 - Pal D, Heidenreich O, Vormoor J. Dormancy Stems the Tide of Chemotherapy.
 Cancer Cell 2016, 30(6), 825-826.

 - Pal D, Blair HJ, Elder A, Dormon K, Rennie KJ, Coleman DJL, Weiland J, Rankin KS, Filby A, Heidenreich O, Vormoor J. Long-term in vitro maintenance of clonal abundance and leukaemia-initiating potential in acute lymphoblastic leukaemia.
-Leukemia 2016, epub ahead of print.
+Leukemia 2016, 30, 1691-1700.

 - Dormon K, Latif ES, Bashton M, Pal D, Selby M, Blair H, Rand V, Hall AG, Vormoor J, Heidenreich O. A Whole Genome In Vivo Crispr Screen in Primary ALL Predicts Leukaemic Relapse.
 In: ASH 2015 Annual Meeting.
 2015, Orlando, USA: American Society of Hematology.

 - Elder A, Bomken S, Wilson I, Blair HJ, Cockell S, Ponthan F, Dormon K, Pal D, Heidenreich O, Vormoor J. Abundant and equipotent founder cells establish and maintain acute lymphoblastic leukaemia.
-Leukemia 2017, ePub ahead of print.
+Leukemia 2017, 31, 2577-2586.

 - Ribeiro R, Pal D, Jamieson D, Rankin K, Benning M, Dalgarno K, Ferreira A. Temporary Single Cell Coating for Bioprocessing via a Cationic Polymer.
 ACS Applied Materials & Interfaces 2017, 9(15), 12967-12974.